octue/terraform-octue-django-api/README.md

 - An artifact registry repository for storing server images
 - A Google Cloud SQL PostgreSQL database
 - A load balancer and external IP address
-- A number of secrets in Google Secret Manager
+- A number of empty secrets in Google Secret Manager
 - A Google Cloud Tasks queue
 - An IAM service account and roles for the Cloud Run service and job